De Sitter Momentum Space

 Instead of the energy-conserving delta function one would get in flat space, the breaking of time translation invariance in $\dS$ entails a complicated time-dependence of the harmonic function~\eqref{eq: expression Harmonic Function}, and hence the nonconservation of $\mu$'s at vertices.
 The vertex functions $\mathcal{I}$ are universally meromorphic, see e.g.~\cite{Bzowski:2013sza,Bzowski:2015yxv} for $n=3$, and constitute the fundamental building blocks of KLF correlators.
-Using these rules, one can write the expressions of amputated KLF correlators $\tilde{\G}_{\aa_1 \ldots \aa_n}(^{\mu_1 \ldots \mu_n}_{\k_1 \dots \k_n})$, where propagators associated with external lines are removed.
+Using these rules, one can write the expressions of amputated KLF correlators $\G^A_{\{\aa_E^V\}}(^{\mu_1 \ldots \mu_n}_{\k_1 \dots \k_n})$, where propagators associated with external lines are removed and $\{\aa_E^V\}$ are the $n_E$ external vertices.

-4pt {\bf From KLF to cosmological correlators.} Amputated KLF correlators link KLF space and observables.
-The latter are simply obtained from amputated KLF correlators using the reduction formula
+4pt {\bf From KLF to cosmological correlators.} Amputated KLF correlators are simply related to $n$-point cosmological correlators by means of the reduction formula: